canonical/ubuntu-pro-client/docs/howtoguides/get_rid_of_corrupt_lock.md

 Some pro commands (`attach`, `enable`, `detach` and `disable`) will potentially change the internal state of your system.
 Since those commands can run in parallel, we have a lock file mechanism to guarantee that only one of these commands can run at the same time.
-The lock follow this pattern:
+The lock follows this pattern:

 ```